 How we tackle a problematic site

 Is there such a thing as the perfect site?
 That depends on how you look at it.
 While many believe a roomy, flat section is the ultimate find, Box™ designers would argue that having challenges to face actually gives them some interesting parameters to work with.
-Under pressure, we find the diamond.
+Under pressure, we find the diamond, particularly when sloping sites are involved!

 At the start of every design and build project, and sometimes before we actually visit the section, we’ll access council data to see which ‘complications’ lay ahead.
 It is these that hone our skills and shape outcomes – for the better.